ShenQi1996/Half_Note/README.md

 ## 6.Bonus Features

-user about to save songs / able to turn into a rhythm game
+user about to save songs / able to turn into a rhythm game / about to select different instruments